LongBu/AWS-SAP-C02-Study-Guide/README.md

     * Provide insights for S3 Event Notifications
     * EventNotificationEnabledBucketCount (identify which buckets have S3 Event Notifications configured)
   * Performance Metrics
-    * Provide insights for S3 Transfer Acceleration
+    * Provide insights for S3TA
-    * TransferAccelerationEnabledBucketCount (identify which buckets have S3 Transfer Acceleration enabled)
+    * TransferAccelerationEnabledBucketCount (identify which buckets have S3TA enabled)
   * Activity Metrics
     * Provide insights about how your storage is requested
     * AllRequests,GetRequests,PutRequests,ListRequests,BytesDownloaded...